realgjl/r_basic/README.md

 Exit the current Jupyter environment: press ```control``` ```c``` at terminal

 # P.S.
-1. For Mac users (macOS 10.15 Catalina, macOS 11.0 Big Sur, and later), the default shell of terminal is now "zsh" instead of "bash".
+1. For Mac users (macOS 10.15 Catalina, macOS 11.0 Big Sur, and later), the default shell of terminal is now **zsh** instead of bash.
 According to the offcial doc from [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html) (search "zsh" in the webpage), we need to find the path/direction of miniconda3's folder, for instance, in my case:
 ```terminal
 /Users/realgjl/miniconda3